Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • Automation: Human Resources Management Systems (HRMS) automate the candidate experience by assisting with interview scheduling, candidate tracking, and resume management.

-• Artificial Intelligence can be utilized to identify applicants, evaluate resumes, and arrange interviews.
+• Artificial Intelligence: can be utilized to identify applicants, evaluate resumes, and arrange interviews.

 • Chatbots: Chatbots can assist in the conversion of more applicants and the generation of more candidate leads.